Psionyc/overfunded/Readme.md

 ## What to test

-**Fund Property**: On the funding page there are lots of properties you can fund if you have OUSD, FUND AWAY!!.
+**Fund Property**: On the funding page there are lots of properties you can fund if you have OUSD, Fund Away!.

 **Add Property**: You can also add properties to your heart content...
 You can get image links from any image provider.